antran89/blog/_posts/notes/2015-07-07-doxygen-and-doxypy.md

     pass
 {% endhighlight %}

-For latex math equations, append `r` to make the docstring formatted in a raw string.
+For latex math equations, append `r` to format the docstring into a raw string.

 {% highlight python %}
 class Polynomial(object):